Russell-Waterhouse/blog/content/post/haskell-1-year.md

 ### Refactoring

 Refactoring in Haskell is nice.
 It's usually pretty easy to abstract bits out into their own functions and modules.
+This is more due to the type system than the immutability.

+### Provably Correct Programs

+I have no experience here, but outside the realm of safety-critical systems, I can't see this being a thing that any company actually invests the time and resources into doing correctly.
+Like concurrency, I think it matters far less than advertised.

 ## My Conclusions